website masthead

 Mechanical failure refers to physical damage to the components of the transformer.
 These problems can occur for several reasons, from shipping to nearby fracking or earthquakes.
 Hoop failure and beam failure are common forms of mechanical problems.
 When you first get your transformer, conduct a sweep frequency response test and compare the results to the specifications to identify issues that may have happened during shipping.

-Another way of identifying mechanical failures happens through an induction voltage test.
+Another way of identifying mechanical failures is through an induction voltage test.
 Indications of mechanical failure from testing include partial discharge, a change in impedance and a change in the low-voltage excitation current.
 Often, undiagnosed mechanical problems will lead to electrical problems.
 Technicians only discover the mechanical issues during the examination of the causes of the electrical failure of the transformer.

 Electrical Failure